EchoMAV/docs/docs/compile_l4t_orin.md

 ### Get the EchoPilot .dts file

 The file you will need to replace is a device tree source (.dts) file.
 This files can be obtained from the echopilot_ai_bsp repository [https://github.com/EchoMAV/echopilot_ai_bsp](https://github.com/EchoMAV/echopilot_ai_bsp).
-Use the steps below to clone this repo and install this file:
+Use the steps below to clone this repo and install this file using the providing installation script:

 Clone the repo:
 ```